Bail: United States

 The 8th Amendment to the United States Constitution states, "Excessive bail shall not be required", thus establishing bail as a constitutionally-protected right.
 What constitutes "excessive" is a matter of judicial discretion, and bail can be denied if the judge feels that it will not aid in forcing the accused back to trial.
 Money bail is the most common form of bail in the United States and the term "bail" often specifically refers to such a deposit, but other forms of pre-trial release are permitted; this varies by state.

 Many states have a "bail schedule" that lists the recommended bail amount for a given criminal charge.
 At the first court appearance (the arraignment), the judge can set the bail at the amount listed on the schedule or at a different amount based on the specific facts of the crime and the person accused.

-A common criticism of bail in the United States is that a suspect's likelihood of being released is significantly affected by their economic status and systemic racial bias.
+A common criticism of bail in the United States is that the likelihood of a person charged with an offence being released is significantly affected by their economic status and systemic racial bias.
 Once detained pretrial, these economically disadvantaged people have been shown to experience conditions in jails that improperly induce guilty pleas (whether or not they are factually or legally guilty).
-In response, in 2014 New Jersey and Alaska have abolished cash bail for all but a limited number of court cases.
+In response, in 2014 New Jersey and Alaska abolished cash bail for all but a limited number of court cases; and in 2023, Illinois abolished cash bail.
 Though the California legislature attempted to eliminate cash bail in 2018, this change was vetoed by California Proposition 25 in November 2020.
+In 2019, New York passed bail reform legislation that took effect on 1 January 2020, eliminating cash bail for many misdemeanor and non-violent felony charges.
+However, this law was later narrowed by the governor due to public pushback led by prosecutors and law enforcement officials.